 Never stepping foot inside your future house is one thing - we've gotten pretty good at digitizing the viewing process - but you don't want to buy your first house without having it properly inspected.

-There are so many things that could be hidden in beautiful digital footage that a certified home inspector will still be able to find.
-These things can give you negotiating power, peace of mind, a way out of a contract, or just a realistic picture of what you're getting yourself into.
+Newly built homes and renovated spaces can look beautiful on the outside, but there are so many things that could be hidden inside that a certified home inspector can find.
+These things often give you negotiating power, peace of mind, a way out of a contract, or just a realistic picture of what you're getting yourself into.
 Trust us - don't skip it!

 5. Understand Closing Costs